 Join Garrick Chow for an in-depth discussion in this video Understanding computer ports, part of Computer Literacy for Mac.

-- Even though you can accomplish many common tasks with your Mac with just what comes in the box, meaning the computer itself, the keyboard, and the mouse, you'll most likely need to attach and use peripheral devices such as printers, scanners, digital cameras, projectors, even microphones.
-The list goes on and on.
-In this chapter we're gonna look at how to set up and install common peripherals, but first in this movie I wanna make sure you're familiar with the available ports on a Mac into which you'll be plugging your devices.
-The most common port in use for peripherals right now is USB.
-All Macs and PCs have USB ports.
+- [Announcer] Even though you can accomplish many common tasks with your Mac with just what comes in the box, meaning the computer itself, the keyboard and the mouse, you'll most likely need to attach and use peripheral devices such as printers, scanners, digital cameras, microphones, the list goes on and on.
+So in this chapter, we're going to look at how to set up and install common peripherals.
+But first in this movie, I want to make sure you're familiar with the available ports on your Mac into which you'll be plugging your devices.
+The most common porting use for peripherals right now is USB.
+All Macs and PCs have some form of USB port.

 At this time, the most common USB ports are the kind that you see here.
 They're sort of that flat rectangular port with what looks like a small plastic tab inside.
 And of course, you plug USB cables into your USB ports.
 This is what the end of a USB cable looks like, and this is the shape of the end that goes into your computer.
 This is known as an A type USB connector, but it's most commonly just referred to as a USB connector.
 Now the other end of the cable plugs directly into whatever device you are plugging in, like a mouse or keyboard, and it may look like this.